jrg94/PopLibrary/README.md

 5. Congratulations!
 You have added a book to your library.
 If something didn't work, try looking through the troubleshooting section below.
 Otherwise, report the issue here in GitHub.

 #### How to Remove a Book from PopLibrary
+_This feature is currently not implemented_

 #### How to Remove _ALL_ Books from PopLibrary
 _CAUTION_: As this section suggests, this option will permanently delete all data from the library.

+_This feature is currently not implemented_

 #### How to Loan a Book to a Student
+_This feature is currently not implemented_

 #### How to Return a Book to PopLibrary
+_This feature is currently not implemented_

 ## Troubleshooting
 The following sections detail specific aspects of the application.